bryanthphan/CS-570-Operating-Systems/a03_threads/README.md

   argument, then returns.
   The main thread waits  until all threads have completed, then print "work complete."
 This program uses the POSIX thread interface
-In order to run the program enter the command "make" followed by
+In order to run the program enter the command "make" followed by thread_demo to compile it.